2014 Brazilian Grand Prix: Post-race

 At the podium interviews, conducted by three-time World Champion Nelson Piquet, Rosberg declared his happiness over the weekend sweep, having been able to feel comfortable to attack in his Mercedes.
 Hamilton said despite his turn four spin, it had been "an amazing race" and praised his team for the work they put in and enjoyed his battle with Rosberg.
 Massa said he was "grateful" for his fast car.
 In the later press conference, Rosberg said it was important for him to improve after the United States, and was confident that he could control the gap to Hamilton and ensure he did not battle for the win.
 When asked if his spin prevented him from winning the race, Hamilton said he felt it did and admitted his error.
 He said he felt the team's record-breaking race was "absolutely incredible" and called it an "unbelievable job" by Mercedes.
 Massa said he thought his chances of a podium finish were diminished with his five-second time penalty but was unworried about parking in the wrong pit stall.

 Vettel explained his poor start triggered memories of his first lap collision with Bruno Senna in 2012, saying he felt Red Bull would be stronger against McLaren at the start but that it was highly competitive and was hoping to possibly finish in a higher position.
 Williams' Head of Vehicle Performance Rob Smedley was angry with himself for not stopping Massa driving through the McLaren pit stall after the team switched garage positions for the race and exchanged words afterwards.
 He felt it should have been given more consideration and given advance warning.
-However he praised Bottas for scoring an extra point and described the Williams team's race as a "character building" event, something he was taught at Ferrari by technical director Ross Brawn.
+However he praised Bottas for scoring an extra championship point and described the Williams team's race as a "character building" event, something he was taught at Ferrari by technical director Ross Brawn.
 Bottas said he had severe left-rear tyre graining on his final stint, causing him to slide massively and lose positions: "I was managing a lot at the beginning and then could just avoid [Daniil] Kvyat from overtaking.
 At one point there was some debris in the rear wing [as well], a tear off or something.
 [As I said] it was just not my day."